Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Qubit resource costs for a generic concatenated scheme

 \subsection{Circuit designs}

 We begin with the physical operations that can be performed.
-We assume we can do a set of physical gates $\Gphys$, prepare a physical qubit in some (usually small) set of ``default" physical states $\Sphys$, as well as do measurements on the physical qubits for some (again, usually small) set of observables $\Mphys$.
-Each of these physical operations (gates, preparations, and measurements) are each assumed to take time $\tauP$.
+We assume we can do a set of physical gates $\Gphys$, prepare a physical qubit in some (usually small) set of ``default" physical states $\Sphys$, and also do measurements on the physical qubits for some (again, usually small) set of observables $\Mphys$.
+Each of these physical operations (gates, preparations, and measurements) is assumed to take time $\tauP$.
 In practice, of course, the different operations may take different times.
 For example, in many implementations, a two-qubit gate takes a longer time than single-qubit ones; measurement times can be significantly longer than gate times; preparation of different states may also take a different number of timesteps.
 Here, we ignore these device-dependent variabilities, and opt for the simplicity of a single time parameter $\tauP$ for all physical operations.

 Next, we discuss logical gates.
 Below, we indicate logical operations and states with a subscript ``L".
-Logical gates can be separated into the {\normal} and {\magic} classes as discussed earlier.
-Again, the {\normal} gates are those that can be done fault-tolerantly in a direct manner by applying a fixed number of gates on the data qubits; the {\magic} operations are those whose fault-tolerant implementations require ancillary qubits prepared in a special magic state.
-We assume each {\normal} gate takes a fixed time $\tauG\equiv g\tauP$ to complete, with $g$ is a positive integer, assumed for simplicity to be the same for all {\normal} gates.
-The prototypical example of {\normal} gates are logical gates that can be done transversally, i.e., the logical gate is achieved by applying a physical gate to each physical qubit in the code block; see Fig.~\ref{fig:TransG}.
+Logical gates can be separated into the normal and magic classes as discussed earlier.
+We assume each normal gate takes a fixed time $\tauG\equiv g\tauP$ to complete, with $g$ being a positive integer, assumed for simplicity to be the same for all normal gates.
+The prototypical examples of normal gates are logical gates that can be done transversally, i.e., the logical gate is achieved by applying a physical gate to each physical qubit in the code block; see Fig.~\ref{fig:TransG}.
 In this transversal case, $g=1$.

-We assume the {\magic} operations we need are single-logical-qubit gates, as is often the case for lower implementation demands.
-The {\normal} and {\magic} operations that we can implement fault-tolerantly together form the set of logical gates $\GL$, which we assume to be computationally universal.
-Before we go on to describe how these {\magic} operations are implemented, we need a few additional ingredients, namely, fault-tolerant measurements and preparations, as well as a circuit for the error-correction operations.
+We assume the magic operations we need are single-logical-qubit gates, as is often the case for lower implementation demands.
+The normal and magic operations that we can implement fault-tolerantly together form the set of logical gates $\GL$, which we assume to be computationally universal.
+Before we go on to describe how these magic operations are implemented, we need a few additional ingredients, namely, fault-tolerant measurements and preparations, as well as a circuit for the error-correction operations.